Bevin strikes chords of faith, anti-abortion in speech

-Kentucky's Republican governor has called for unity and urged people to rely on the sacred scriptures of their faith in his annual State of the Commonwealth address.
+Kentucky's Republican governor struck a somber but hopeful tone during his annual State of the Commonwealth address on Thursday, using his statewide televised speech more as a review of GOP accomplishments in an election year rather than an agenda-setting outlook for the assembled lawmakers.

-Gov. Matt Bevin struck a somber tone Thursday as he showed photos of two high school students who were killed in a mass shooting, a 10-year-old boy who killed himself because of bullying and police officers who died in the line of duty.
-He urged everyone to rely on their faith, saying people may not agree with each other on politics or religion but that people "can sure extend our love to one another."
+Gov. Matt Bevin spoke softly as giant screens displayed photos of Bailey Holt and Preston Cope, two 15-year-old high schoolers who were killed in a mass shooting at Marshall County High School last year.
+He recalled how he wept during the funeral last week of a 10-year-old boy in Louisville who killed himself because of bullying.
+And he displayed photos of nearly a dozen state and local police officers who were killed in the line of duty.

-Bevin's speech comes as he is running for re-election.
-He urged lawmakers to make changes to the state's pension system and continue to pass laws restricting access to abortion.
+"What can we do about it?
+What is our responsibility," Bevin asked.

+His answer was to urge everyone to "read the sacred scriptures and the sacred texts that have motivated you," saying: "I don't know of any that would not encourage us to become better versions of ourselves."

 Sign Up and Save